What is copyright?

 The 1988 Copyright Designs & Patents Act (and subsequent amendments) grants some exceptions to copyright infringement and allows some limited uses of the work of others in certain circumstances and without the need to obtain permission from the copyright owner.
 Full details are available at on the IPO website (see below), but very broadly these are:

-• Criticism or review – that is, quoting parts of a work for criticism or review – sources must be acknowledged, there must be some actual discussion or assessment, the work must have been made available to the public and the amount of the work quoted must be no more than is needed for the review.
+that is, Quoting parts of a work for criticism or review – sources must be acknowledged, there must be some actual discussion or assessment, the work must have been made available to the public and the amount of the work quoted must be no more than is needed for the review.

-• News reporting – that is, using material of others to report current events – the work must not be a photograph, sources must be acknowledged and the amount of the material quoted must be no more than is needed for the news report.
+that is, Using material of others to report current events – the work must not be a photograph, sources must be acknowledged and the amount of the material quoted must be no more than is needed for the news report.

 Fair dealing does not allow anyone to use a wholesale amount of the work or the whole work – it only allows a small portion of that work to be used and then only to the extent justified for the fair dealing purposes and under the conditions defined above.

-For more information, please check the IPO website.
+For more information, please check the Intellectual Property Office website.

 If copyright work belonging to others is going to be used, and the use is not covered by a licence, an existing permission or by a ‘fair dealing’ exception, permission will be needed from the copyright owner(s).
 It may not be immediately obvious who that might be as it is possible that the owner of copyright may not be the original author (for example, if an artist is signed to a record label or publisher, although the artist would be the original author of the composition or the recording of that composition, he/she would have assigned all of his/her rights in those works to the record label or publisher).
 Also, there may be more than one owner of copyright (for example, if two different songwriters write the same song).
 In first instance, it is usually best to contact the publisher (in the case of musical or printed work), the record label (in the case of sound recording) or the website owner (in the case of material published on the internet) first.
 The copyright owner does not have to reply, and has the right to refuse to give permission or to charge for that permission.
 He/she can also impose some conditions to the permission.
 You should be particularly careful with the internet as many websites out there are using material illegally.
 This means that if you receive permission from someone that does not have the rights to give such permission, you would still be using protected work illegally.
 The safest sites are official sites from reputable organisations.
 In summary, if the copyright owner cannot be identified or located, or does not give consent, the work should not be used.

-In cases of doubt about any aspect of using the work of others, take advice from the your U3A Chairman before using the work.
-Last and by no means least, always remember that being a Charity does not excuse your U3A and other U3A groups from complying with copyright law.
+In cases of doubt about any aspect of using the work of others, take advice from the CEdu3a Chair before using the work.
+Last and by no means least, always remember that being a Charity does not excuse non-compliance with copyright law.